 Loeb was one of the first investigators to study the relationship between self and non-self by using tissue transplantation.
 He postulated the presence of genetic factors that controlled whether grafts were tolerated or rejected.
 Loeb used both inbred guinea pigs and the first inbred strains of mice.
-He was one of the most important figures in histocompatibility research prior to the definition of the MHC locus by Gorer in the late 1930s.
+He was one of the most important figures in histocompatibility research prior to the definition of the MHC locus by Peter Gorer, PhD in the late 1930s.

-In the late 1980s, with the arrival of Emil Unanue as Head of Pathology, immunology research at Washington University began to move to the Departments of Pathology and Medicine.
+In the late 1980s, with the arrival of Emil Unanue, MD as Head of the department, immunology research at Washington University began to move to the Departments of Pathology and Medicine.
 At this time, Microbiology began changing its emphasis to microbial pathogenesis.
 In recognition of this new emphasis, the Department of Pathology changed its name in 1996 to ‘Pathology and Immunology’.

 The Department also coordinates all the teaching of immunology for both medical and graduate students.
 The other Departments with prominent immunology faculty include the Department of Medicine, particularly with the Division of Rheumatology; Pediatrics with its Immunology and Rheumatology Division; and Molecular Microbiology with an extensive program in pathogenesis that includes immunology.